 Glenpool real estate is some of the most expensive in Oklahoma, although Glenpool house values don't compare to the most expensive real estate in the U.S.

-The overall education level of Glenpool is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.74% of adults 25 and older in the city have at least a bachelor's degree.
+In terms of college education, Glenpool is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 25.74% of adults 25 and older in the city have at least a bachelor's degree.